GSA/fpki-guides/_announcements/01_health_it_removal.md

 ### Detailed Certificate Authority Information:
-A more detailed listing of the certificates affected by this change is presented below.
+A more detailed listing of the CAs affected by this change is presented below:

 ####  CA Certificates Issued by the DigiCert Federated Trust CA